Набряк

 Інтерпретація результатів

 Potential acute life threats, which typically manifest with sudden onset of focal edema, must be identified.
 Such a presentation suggests acute DVT, soft-tissue infection, or angioedema.
 Acute DVT may lead to pulmonary embolism (PE), which can be fatal.
-Soft-tissue infections range from minor to life threatening, depending on the infecting organism and the patient’s health.
+Soft-tissue infections range from minor to life threatening, depending on factors that include the infecting organism and the patient’s health.
 Acute angioedema sometimes progresses to involve the airway, with serious consequences.

 Dyspnea may occur with edema due to heart failure, DVT if PE has occurred, acute respiratory distress syndrome, or angioedema that involves the airways.